-Seattle becomes NHL's 32nd franchise
+Ice hockey: Seattle becomes NHL's 32nd franchise

 It is the NHL’s second expansion in three years following the Las Vegas Golden Knights, who joined the league in 2016 and began playing last season, making a remarkable run to the Stanley Cup Final in their inaugural campaign.

-The addition of Seattle, who will play in the Pacific division, is expected to create an instant rivalry with the Vancouver Canucks located just a three-hour drive north.
+The addition of Seattle is expected to create an instant rivalry with the Vancouver Canucks located just a three-hour drive north.

+Seattle will be slotted into the Pacific division which will see the Arizona Coyotes move to the Central.

+“Expanding to Seattle makes the National Hockey League more balanced, even more whole and even more vibrant,” said Bettman.

 Reporting by Steve Keating in Toronto.
 Editing by Toby Davis and Ken Ferris